Kirana Hills Site: Subcritical testing activities

 Kirana Hills on Faisalabad Road, Sargodha.

-The Kirana-I was the codename for the 24 subcritical physical experiments on nuclear weapon designs that took place under the leadership of the Pakistan Air Force with the Pakistan's national defense laboratories between 1983–95.
+The Kirana-I was the codename for the 24 subcritical physical experiments on nuclear weapon designs that took place under the leadership of the Pakistan Air Force with the Pakistan's national defense laboratories between 1983 and 1995.

 The first subcritical experiment on physics package was carried out on 11 March 1983 but the subcritical experiments are not true full-scale nuclear weapon testing.

 The Pakistan Institution of Nuclear Science & Technology (Pinstech), Metallurgical Laboratories (ML), and the Khan Research Laboratories (KRL) conducted various investigations and studies on dynamical properties of materials, radiation effects, and secondary weapon assessments for the nuclear explosive devices at the Kirana base to validate the viability of the nuclear weapons before conducting nuclear testing.

 The subcritical physics experiments proved crucial in understanding and preparing the physical package to evolved into a weapon pits to be delivered by the Pakistan Air Force's combat aircraft stationed at the Sargodha Air Force Base.

 Boring and tunnel operations were carried out at night to avoid the American detection from its satellites fixated on the region.
 The army engineers also worked on relocating the wildlife, specifically the wild boars, to stay out of the weapon-testing tunnels before the diagnosticians housed the tunnels.
 The tunnels at the Kirana Hills are composed of multiple cables, line-of-sight screen boxes, oscillators, computers, and other diagnostics equipments were installed by the national laboratories' diagnostics teams.

 First diagnostics test on a working nuclear weapon device was reportedly designed in vintage style, which had the push-button to create an electronic circuit.
 The push-button mechanism, however, was replaced with laser activation system after the error was discovered during the trigger testing.
 The HMX and PBX explosives were prepared for number of subcritical experiments by the weapon-testing laboratories.
 This first subcritical physics experiment was carried out on 11 March 1983.

 Merger with PAF Base Mushaf

 In 1995, the Pakistan Air Force took over the host responsibilities for the nation's military nuclear weapons program.
 With the Clinton administration continuously monitoring the region, the Ministry of Defense (MoD) moved the subcritical experiments to unknown location in Kala Chitta Range, which is in Khyber-Pakhtunkhwa.
 The Pakistani government released a tender for the remediation works at the Kirana Hills opened the parts of the site for public tourism in 1995.

-The Pakistan Air Force Radar Station for monitoring the airspace of Pakistan is still active with its unit Sq-No. 4091.

 In spite of its clean-up, the Kirana Base is still in commissioned as a principle nuclear installation site for the Pakistan Air Force, according to the Indian intelligence analysts.